ng-girls/todo-list-tutorial-french/local_storage.md

 ## What is local storage?

-Local storage, as it's name implies, is a tool for storing data locally.
+Local storage, as its name implies, is a tool for storing data locally.
 As similar to cookies, local storage stores the data on the user's computer, and by that it lets us, as developers, a quick way to access this data for both reading and writing.

 ## Browser support